-Bad Faith or Serial Filings: The purpose of the complaint procedure is to "resolve complaints at the lowest level possible within the chain of command.
-Complaint filed (a) without a good faith intention to attempt to resolve the issues raised; Bad Faith or Serial (b) for the purpose of adding administrative burden; (c) for purposes inconsistent with the efficient operations of the district may be dismissed by the superintendent without providing final resolution other than noting the dismissal.
-There is no appeal from dismissal made pursuant to this section.
+Bad Faith or Serial Filings.
+The purpose of the complaint procedure is to resolve complaints at the lowest level possible within the chain of command.
+Complaints filed (a) without a good faith intention to attempt to resolve the issues raised; (b) for the purpose of adding administrative burden; (c) at a volume unreasonable to expect satisfactory resolution; or (d) for purposes inconsistent with the efficient operations of the district may be dismissed by the superintendent without providing final resolution other than noting the dismissal.
+There is no appeal from dismissals made pursuant to this section.